defold/doc/docs/en/manuals/scene-editing.md

 ![Rotate object](images/scene_editing/scene_editing_rotate.png)

-The tool consists of three handles that you can manipulate.
+This tool consists of three handles that you can manipulate.
 If you are working on 2D objects, you would probably only want to use the handle that rotates around the *Z* axis, which is the blue circle around the object.
 Click and drag on the circle to rotate the object.

 If you want to rotate around the *X* or *Y* axis, click and drag on the green and red circles.
 Since the view is peripendicular to those axis, the circles only appear as two lines crossing the object: a green horizontal one and a red vertical.